WTFAcademy/WTF-Blog/TheMorphing500/01 - The evolution of internet/readme.md

-# The evolution of Internet
+# The evolution of the Internet

-This is a piece of an existing body of writing to help newcommers in web3.
+This is a piece of an existing body of writing to help newcomers in web3.

 **Twitter**: [@Mofasasi](https://twitter.com/mofasasi)